 As Steve Birkett has already said, add diversity to your musical market.
 He includes format diversity, build in real world connections, you are more than music, make it community-based, and expand into other audiences.
 Steve’s insights are excellent.
 Check the comments on his post as he’s already started the dialogue that I’m looking for.
 Think about the other skills you’ve developed along the way ranging from digital studio recording engineer to blogging chops.

 As we know from Amanda Palmer’s amazing kickstarter return, it is possible to crowd-fund a number of musical products.
 Your return may vary from Amanda’s, but it’s well worth a look.
-TuneFund and a few other services provide crowd-funding that is musician specific.
+A few services provide crowd-funding that is musician specific (but note as you try to click through that some are out of business).

 As has been popularized by services like ReverbNation, musicians can create a number of items on-demand that can be put up for sale on the web or at gigs.
 Ranging from CD’s to T-shirts, these can provide a simple way to have pocket cash … at least.